 - 27 or more data points: a joinpoint analysis with a maximum of 5 joinpoints.

-In addition to the annual percent change (APC) estimates, this report also presents the average annual percent change (AAPC), a measure which uses the underlying joinpoint model to compute a summary measure of the trend over a fixed pre-specified interval The AAPC is useful for comparing the most recent trend across different groups (e.g., racial groups or gender) when the final joinpoint segments are not directly comparable because they are of different lengths.
+In addition to the annual percent change (APC) estimates, this report also presents the average annual percent change (AAPC), which is characterized in the same way as the APC.
+The AAPC is a measure which uses the underlying joinpoint model to compute a summary measure of the trend over a fixed pre-specified interval.
+The AAPC is useful for comparing the most recent trend across different groups (e.g., racial/ethnic groups or sex) when the final joinpoint segments are not directly comparable because they are of different lengths.
 Regardless of where the joinpoints occur for the different series, the AAPC can be computed over the same fixed interval for all the series (e.g., 2007–2011 to characterize the most recent trend).
 The AAPC is computed as a weighted average of the APC's from the joinpoint model, with the weights equal to the length of the APC intervals included.
-When there are seven or fewer data points, the AAPC was computed based on the connected data points, rather than an underlying joinpoint model.
+When there were seven or fewer data points, the AAPC was computed based on the connected data points, rather than an underlying joinpoint model.
 The derivation of the AAPC and its standard error based on a series of connected points is presented in a technical report from the Surveillance Research Program.